-We gathered insights from over 1,000 Singaporeans to better understand what they felt, thought, did about their personal finances
+We gathered insights from over 1,000 Singaporeans to better understand what they felt, thought, and did about their financial health in a year filled with uncertainties

 The GoBear Financial Health Index

 Conducted in June 2020, our second iteration of the GoBear Financial Health Index (FHI) sought out to understand how people around Asia were coping amidst the global pandemic.

 By gaining a better understanding of one's financial habits, we hope to guide them towards actions that can help them reach goals for every stage of their financial lives.

 As with last year's survey, we polled more than 1,000 Singaporeans from 18 to 65 years old with daily access to an Internet-enabled device.

 How did Singapore fare?